Hugi-R/wplace-archive-world-map/README.md

 ### Prerequisites
 - Go 1.24+
 - Docker (optional, for containerizing the tile server)
-- Wplace archive can be found at [Jazza-231/wplace-scripts](https://github.com/Jazza-231/wplace-scripts) or [murolem/wplace-archives](https://github.com/murolem/wplace-archives)
+- Wplace archive can be found at [murolem/wplace-archives](https://github.com/murolem/wplace-archives) (and previously at [Jazza-231/wplace-scripts](https://github.com/Jazza-231/wplace-scripts))

 ### Build & Run